AElfProject/AElf/docs/devops/devops.md

 The performance testing is crucial to AElf since a strong point of our system is speed.

 ## Monitoring
-  - Server monitoring: zabbix monitors instances of aelf metrics like cpu, db...
+  - Server monitoring: Zabbix monitors instances of aelf metrics like cpu, db...
-  - Chain monitoring: project on github with grafana dashboard from influxdb
+  - Chain monitoring: project on github with Grafana dashboard from Influxdb
   - Akka monitoring: monitor actors.